Is this Program Right for You?

-Is this Program Right for You?Whether you're interested in Chinese arts, culture, philosophy, political science, economics, business, history, international relations, Asian studies, or in Chinese language, there is no better program for you.
-The Beijing program offers a broad range of opportunities to learn more and explore China as you will be living, studying and interning in Beijing while also traveling to other regions.
+Whether you're interested in Chinese arts, culture, philosophy, political science, economics, business, history, international relations, Asian studies, or in Chinese language, there is no better program for you.
+The Beijing program at the China Studies Institute offers a broad range of opportunities to learn more and explore China as you will be living, studying and interning in Beijing while also traveling to other regions.
 The program is a special institute based on campus at China's premier institution of higher learning, Peking University.
-Field trips, internships and other activities provide students a truly in-depth look at China.
+Extensive academic field trips, an experiential placement with a Chinese company/organization, and other activities provide students a truly in-depth look at China.

-While there is no Chinese language prerequisite for the Beijing Enclave program, study of Mandarin Chinese prior to participation in the program is strongly encouraged.
+While there is no Chinese language prerequisite for the Beijing program, study of Mandarin Chinese prior to participation in the program is strongly encouraged.

 Please note, not all courses are offered each semester and courses available are subject to change.
 Courses with low enrollment are subject to cancellation.

-China in the Global Economy | ( 3 credit hours)
+- China in the Global Economy | ( 3 credit hours)

 This course will examine the evolution of China's increasing role in the global economy.
 It will deal with different aspects of China's foreign economic relations, including trade, investment, the impact of WTO accession, regional integration and international economic institutions.

-Chinese Arts and Culture | (3 credit hours)
+- Chinese Arts and Culture | (3 credit hours)

 This course aims to give students a better understanding of ancient and modern Chinese fine arts (painting, sculpture, architecture, etc), as well as folk and popular arts (crafts, opera and film).
 A comparative approach will be employed to highlight differences with Western genres.

 - Chinese Political Reforms | (3 credit hours)

 This course aims at understanding the two and half decades of reforms in the People's Republic of China.
 By discussing the reforms' background conditions, international context, policy options, difficulties, achievements, failures, and possible future, the instructor intends to lead an advanced course on contemporary Chinese political economy.

 - Chinese Women's Studies | (3 credit hours)

 This course takes students to the contemporary world of Chinese women and the issues which they face in this fast changing society.
 Besides a brief introduction of the subhuman treatment of women under the old society, the course will focus on the changing status of women starting with the Chinese revolution in the 20th century.
 How did women fare under socialism and what affected women's status and rights under current capitalist development?
 Concrete issues, such as employment, education, family relations, and political participation, will be addressed.
 Comparisons, not only with China's past, but also with the Western societies, will be made to assess Chinese women's status vis-à-vis the world.